cppservergit/cppserver-docs/architecture.md

 ## Deployment examples

 These are YAML examples for deployment of CPPServer on Kubernetes.
-They rely on the official CPPServer images stored at dockerhub, nevertheless, you can use a local registry with MicroK8s and suppy your own images, consider that on a zero-trust environment you may require to compile CPPServer by yourself and build your own docker image, and then feed this image to MicroK8s registry.
-Some of these deployments assume you only need SQL login adapter, so no [LoginServer](https://hub.docker.com/r/cppserver/pgsql-login) will be deployed, otherwise you have to deploy LoginServer with its own YAML.
-LoginServer provides focused login services to CPPServer and it also includes LDAP as a login option (configurable via environment variables), also if there is need to write very specific C++ code for authentication, having a separate LoginServer helps keep CPPServer isolated from these changes.
+They rely on the official CPPServer images stored at dockerhub, nevertheless, you can use a local registry with MicroK8s and suppy your own images, consider that on a zero-trust environment, you may require to compile CPPServer by yourself and build your own docker image, and then feed this image to MicroK8s registry.
+Some of these deployments assume you only need SQL login adapter, so no [LoginServer](https://hub.docker.com/r/cppserver/pgsql-login) will be deployed, otherwise, you have to deploy LoginServer with its own YAML.
+LoginServer provides focused login services to CPPServer and it also includes LDAP as a login option (configurable via environment variables), also if there is a need to write very specific C++ code for authentication, having a separate LoginServer helps keep CPPServer isolated from these changes.

 ![Pod deployment model](https://github.com/cppservergit/cppserver-docs/assets/126841556/842c282a-c00e-4a20-95fb-4678bd9c80ac)

 ### Single node

-Uses hostPath storage (local filesystem), pre-defined secrets and a pre-loaded configMap for config.json.
+Uses hostPath storage (local filesystem), pre-defined secrets, and a pre-loaded configMap for config.json.
 You would have to edit the location for the volumes, one for the static website (if you need it) and another for the blobs storage `/var/blobs`, CPPServer uploads support depends on this path, cannot be changed.
 This deployment also installs the scheduled task CPPJob, to execute the procedure that removes expired security sessions.
 This is a simplified deployment that uses CPPServer built-in SQL login adapter, LoginServer is not being deployed in this case.
-In the Ingress section there is a mapping to a static website /demo in this example, you can remove it if you are not serving static content with CPPServer, the same with the corresponding volume and its mapping.
+In the Ingress section there is a mapping to a static website /demo in this example, you can remove it if you are not serving static content with CPPServer, the same with the corresponding volume `www` and its mapping.
 Note that if you are serving static content, the volume mapping must be `/var/www`.
 Regarding the creation of secrets and the configMap, it is all explained in the [QuickStart tutorial](https://github.com/cppservergit/cppserver-docs/blob/main/quickstart.md).
 ```
 ---